 The San Diego Public Library is pleased to offer an easy, fun and free program that puts children on the path to success.
 And yes, you can read 1,000 books.
 If you read just three books a day, you’ll reach your goal within one year.
 But even if you read just one book per day, you’ll reach the goal of 1,000 books in three years.

 Register for the 1,000 Books Before Kindergarten early literacy program online and the website helps you track the books.
-The program also offers a printed log, too.
+Reading on the go?
+You can also track books by:

 Any time your child reads a book – or you read a book to them – mark it in the online or paper log.
 We encourage reading the same book several times – and each reading of the book counts.
 If you read “I Love Trucks!” four times, log that as four books.